Warboy1982/Saturn-Sync/README.md

 ## Use

-Run the included .bat file or run "python Saturn_Sync_Final.py".
+On Windows: Run the .exe from the release section, or run the batch file if you prefer to run it from the source.

+On linux/macos: Run "python3 Saturn_Sync_Final.py".

 This will start the program as a tray app.
 You may want to set this to run automatically on startup.

 On first run, you will need to open the UI by right-clicking the tray icon, and then access the settings menu to setup your environment.